MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ::: moniker-end

-   In general, you should use these templates for new projects unless you are using CMake or another project system.
+   In general, you should use these templates for new projects unless you are using existing CMake projects, or you are using another project system.
 For more information, see [Creating and managing MSBuild-based projects](../build/creating-and-managing-visual-cpp-projects.md).

 - **CMake** is a cross-platform build system that is integrated into the Visual Studio IDE when you install the Desktop development with C++ workload.
+You can use the CMake project template for new projects, or simply open a folder with a CMakeLists.txt file.
 For more information, see [CMake projects in Visual Studio](../build/cmake-projects-in-visual-studio.md).

 - Any other C++ build system, including a loose collection of files, is supported via the **Open Folder** feature.
 You create simple JSON files to invoke your build program and configure debugging sessions.
 For more information, see [Open Folder projects for C++](../build/open-folder-projects-cpp.md).

 ## Add to source control

 Source control enables you to coordinate work among multiple developers, isolate in-progress work from production code, and backup your source code.
 Visual Studio supports Git and [Team Foundation Version Control \(TFVC\)](/azure/devops/repos/tfvc/) through its **Team Explorer** window.

 ::: moniker range="vs-2019"